 1. The mole is the amount of substance of a system which contains as many elementary entities as there are atoms in 0.012 kilogram of carbon 12; its symbol is "mol".

-That’s a direct quote from reference 17.
-They don’t explain what they mean by “substance” or “amount of substance”.
+The definition given above is a direct quote from the SI document, reference 19. | The SI definition doesn’t explain what they mean by “substance” or “amount of substance”. |

-Also, this is a moving target.
-In the metrology community, there are serious efforts toward redefining the mole to be an exact pure number.
-(This is analogous to the process whereby the speed of light was redefined to have an exact value.)
+Some chemistry teachers vehemently insist on this definition, and object to treating a mole as a number (as we did in section 2.1). | The definition of mole is a moving target.
+In the metrology community, there are serious efforts toward redefining it to be an exact pure number.
+(This is analogous to the process whereby the speed of light was redefined to have an exact value.) |